Frontierland Shootin' Arcade: History

 Originally, the guns shot lead pellets, but were replaced with infra-red light rifles during the summer of 1982, due to the maintenance costs of repainting the targets almost every night.
 This would use 2,000 gallons of paint a year.

 Before September 2021, it was an upcharge attraction and was only free during the park's Halloween festivities.
-Guests would previously have to pay $1 USD for 35 shots.
-From September 2021 to its closure in 2024, it was free for all parks guests to enjoy without separately purchasing admission to.
+Guests would previously have to pay US$1 for 35 shots.
+From September 2021 to its closure in 2024, it was free with admission for all park guests at no additional cost.

 On June 13, 2024, Walt Disney World Resort announced that Magic Kingdom version of Frontierland Shootin' Arcade attraction would permanently close on June 23, 2024 to make way for a new Disney Vacation Club Member lounge, McKim's Mile House, which will be inspired by exploration and adventure, which would be open on March 18, 2025 at Magic Kingdom.